jmullercuber/KangaScript/KangaScript/README.md

 `$> python ksexec.py test.ks`

-print statements are interpreted as python prints, and will be show where ever python would have
+print statements are interpreted as python prints, and will be show wherever python would have